lennart96/rho/README.md

 $ ./Main "("
 Left [...]
 ```

-It is completely untyped, so `Cons a b` is just as valid as `Cons a Nil Cons d e Nil g`.
+It is completely untyped, so `Cons a b` is just as valid as `Cons a Nil Cons d
-I also added name substitution in patterns, not sure if that is in the real calculus:
+e Nil g`.
+I also added name substitution in patterns, not sure if that is in
+the real calculus.
+At the moment is seems to give problems in more complex
+expressions.
+Small example:

 ```shell
 $ ./Main "(a -> a -> Eq) A A"